Penalties for Non Compliance with DOT Regulations

 When Can a Driver Be Tested for Alcohol

-While consuming alcohol is legal in all US states for adults over the age of 21, it's illegal for CDL drivers to be have a breath alcohol concentration of .02 or over, while performing safety-sensitive tasks.
-Alcohol is known to cause an impaired sense of judgment and increased risky behavior on the road, which is [...]
+While consuming alcohol is legal for adults over 21 in all U.S. states, alcohol testing for drivers enforces stricter rules for CDL holders.
+They cannot have a breath alcohol concentration of .02 or higher while performing safety-sensitive tasks.
+Alcohol impairs judgment and increases risky behavior on the road.
+Due to these dangers, the Federal [...]

 By |November 4th, 2022|Alcohol, Blog, DOT Compliance|Comments Off on When Can a Driver Be Tested for Alcohol